thatsOven/ArrayVMusicTool/README.md

 For the best results, set the array length to 80 and the speed multiplier to 1.

 # Usage
+To properly run the program, you will need to install the `mido` Python module (`python -m pip install mido`)

 `ArrayVMusicTool.py input_file.midi`

 # Command line arguments